 The complement of any color naturally tones down the color.
-In the color wheel below, orange is opposite the color wheel from blue; it is the complementary color to blue.
+In this color wheel, orange is opposite the color wheel from blue; it is the complementary color to blue.
 Shade a little blue over an orange object and the orange will be less vibrant, less bright.

 Shade a little orange over blue and the blue becomes less vibrant.

 Green has a complement, too.
 Red is the complementary color to green.
-So to tone down the bright greens in your landscape, lightly shade a little red over it.
+So to tone down the bright greens in your landscape, lightly shade a little red over them.

 In this illustration, I drew the grass with three different colors of green and two or three layers of each.
 Then I shaded Orange over the right half, followed by one more layer each of the two lightest greens.